A step-by-step guide by Joshua Tauberer based on running and participating in many hackathons.

 If you are running interactive workshops where the participants are following along on their laptops and expect many participants to attend, you may want to have workshop helpers around to help participants that get stuck.
 Plan for at least one helper for every 10-20 participants.

-Also find helpers to run a registration table and the building’s front door if it is locked.
+Also find helpers to run a registration table and the building’s front door if it is locked, and you can also consider identifying volunteers to take point on photography, managing social media, and documenting what happens at the event for storytelling afterward.

 You may want to email the registered attendees at this point with as much of the logistics information as you know, so that they can plan ahead.
 See “The day before” below for what to include in the email.